Sweet Potato-Gingerbread Meringue Pie

 - 1/2 teaspoon ground ginger

 - Pulse flour, sugar and salt in a food processor until blended.
 Add butter; pulse until butter is the size of peas.
 Combine egg yolk and 2 tablespoons ice water; slowly add to processor until dough holds together, adding remaining ice water, if needed, 1 tablespoon at a time.
-Shape dough into a disk; wrap in plastic.
-Refrigerate 1 hour or overnight.
+Shape dough into a disk; wrap and refrigerate 1 hour or overnight.

 - Preheat oven to 400°.
 Scrub sweet potatoes; pierce several times with a fork.
 Bake until tender, 45-50 minutes.
 Cool slightly; peel and mash to yield about 4 cups.
 Reduce oven setting to 350°.